Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 Not to mention, the gnats have a hard time flying when a fan is blowing at them.

-It’s also important not to over-water your plant since fungus gnats love moisture so much.
+It’s also important not to over-water your plant since fungus gnats love moisture.

 Check the soil before you water your plant.
-The soil should be dry at least two inches deep before you even think of watering it.
+The soil should dry at least two inches deep before you even water it.

 First, you need to look around your plant for the gnats.
 These insects aren’t hard to find.